 The benefits of registering a premium domain name are:

 - Easy to remember.
-Visitors won’t misspell or confuse your website with a different name as premium domain names are more intuitive.
+Visitors or your target audience won’t misspell or confuse your website with a different name as premium domain names are more intuitive.

 - Better branding.
 Premium domain names cast your business in the best light, giving credibility that increases visitors’ trust.

 - Better search ranking.
 A business working in a specific industry can get higher traffic by having a premium domain name, such as Insurance.com.

 - Investment.
 The more people use the internet, the higher the prices of these domains can go since they will be able to reach more customers.

 If you are interested in premium domain names, try negotiating the price.
 It depends on how low the original domain owner would be willing to go and how much you are ready to pay.
 Start by offering 50-75 percent of the listed price and discuss from there.

 An expired domain is a domain name that has already expired, and the owner has decided not to renew.
 This expired domain will go back on sale, and people can purchase it usually at a price similar to the yearly rate of a new domain.